OsirOsir/OsirOsir/README.md

 I am Philip Osir.
 A **Software Engineer** based in Kenya working.
-Having more than 2 years of experience in full-stack development since 2022, I'm professionally working as a Frontend Engineer.
+Having more than 2 years of experience in full-stack development since 2024 January, I'm professionally working as a Frontend Engineer.
 To see my profile in detail, I recommend to look at my LinkedIn profile.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/osir-philip-322b30b7)